ejmr/LNVL/docs/Instructions.md

 `position`.
 If the instruction receives both then `location` always takes precedence.

+### No-Op ###

+This instruction is a no-op, i.e. no operation.
+It does nothing.
+LNVL never generates this instruction.
+However, it must exist because every opcode must have a corresponding instruction, in this case the `no-op` opcode.

 ### Say ###

 This instruction prints dialog to the screen.
 The arguments table for